Sewage: Assimilative capacity of receiving water bodies or land

 When wastewater is discharged into a water body (river, lakes, sea) or land, its relative impact will depend on the assimilative capacity of the water body or ecosystem.
 Water bodies have a self-purification capacity, so that the concentration of a pollutant may decrease along the distance from the discharge point.
 Furthermore, water bodies provide a dilution to the pollutants concentrations discharged, although it does not decrease their mass.
 In principle, the higher the dilution capacity (ratio of volume or flow of the receiving water and volume or flow of sewage discharged), the lower will be the concentration of pollutants in the receiving water, and probably the lower will be the negative impacts.
 But if the water body already arrives very polluted at the point of discharge, the dilution will be of limited value.

-In several cases, a community may treat partially its sewage, and still count on the assimilative capacity of the water body.
+In several cases, a community may partially treat its sewage, and still count on the assimilative capacity of the water body.
 However, this needs to be analyzed very carefully, taking into account the quality of the water in the receiving body before it receives the discharge of sewage, the resulting water quality after the discharge and the impact on the intended water uses after discharge.
 There are also specific legal requirements in each country.
 Different countries have different regulations regarding the specifications of the quality of the sewage being discharged and the quality to be maintained in the receiving water body.The combination of treatment and disposal must comply with existing local regulations.

 The assimilative capacity depends – among several factors – on the ability of the receiving water to sustain dissolved oxygen concentrations necessary to support organisms catabolizing organic waste.
 For example, fish may die if dissolved oxygen levels are depressed below 5 mg/L.

 Application of sewage to land can be considered as a form of final disposal or of treatment, or both.
 Land disposal alternatives require consideration of land availability, groundwater quality, and possible soil deterioration.

 Other disposal methods

-Sewage may be discharged to an evaporation or infiltration basin..
+Sewage may be discharged to an evaporation or infiltration basin.
 Groundwater recharge is used to reduce saltwater intrusion, or replenish aquifers used for agricultural irrigation.
 Treatment is usually required to sustain percolation capacity of infiltration basins, and more extensive treatment may be required for aquifers used as drinking water supplies.